msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 The `code` is unique per action plugin.

+The `type` is storing the plugin type.
+For now always `'action_plugin'`.

 The `name` and `description` are for visualisation to help Admin users selecting what action to use for an application template.

 The `path` is the local path in the server where the imported plugin is stored.

+The `file` is the name of the file where the function are defined.

 The `function_name` the name of the function to be called when the action runs.

 The `required_parameters` is the name of the fields required of local object or queries to be used when the action runs.

+The `info` stores the plugin version and other information about each plugin.

+More detailed description of action plugin coming soon: `type` and `info`.

 ### template action